hiralchudasam/Ai_Voice_Agent/Ai_Voice_Agent-main/README.md

 - All network calls are non-blocking, leveraging `async`/`await` to keep the UI snappy.
 - Chat state (user prompts + AI replies) is stored in memory per session for multi-turn context.
 ---
+## How It Works
+1. **User Interaction**: Click the record button to start capturing audio from the microphone.
+2. **Audio Processing**: The audio is sent to AssemblyAI for transcription, which returns text in real-time.
+3. **AI Response Generation**: The transcribed text, along with chat history, is sent to Google Gemini 2.5 Flash for generating a contextual response.
+4. **Speech Synthesis**: The AI's text response is converted to audio using Murf TTS.
+5. **Playback and Display**: The audio plays automatically, and the conversation is appended to the chat history on the page.
+6. **Error Handling**: If any service fails, a fallback audio is played, and an error message is shown.

+This seamless pipeline ensures a natural voice interaction without page reloads.
+---
 ## Key Features
 - **Single-Button Recording**
   A unified “Start / Stop / Processing” control with animated feedback and status indicators.